| An Essay on

 (1) "Essay: A work in prose, very freely structured, dealing

 with a subject which it does not treat exhaustively".
 Le petit Robert.
+(2) A division of a set E is a family of

 sub-sets such that the union of all the sub-sets forms set E and the